parishwadomkar/GoodByeChaos/README.md

 The details of the hackathon and our project can be found in the uploaded document (ID: 8f15ab52-6708-4333-8e74-13ea87f8bace).

 As a part of the team, I was responsible for Python & Dashboard programming, contributing to the development of the application.
 My role involved writing Python scripts to handle data processing and visualization, as well as creating dashboards to display real-time information and insights derived from the data.
-My part of the application
+This was my contribution to the application:

 ![significantly](https://github.com/parishwadomkar/GoodByeChaos/blob/main/Prototype_OM.png)